LucaCorvitto/Relational-Graph-Pokedex/README.md

 ### UI
 * Update the UI and UX, from just a pokedex to a richer interface, IDEAS:
   * Keep the pokedex on the side (right or left) and let visualize the images of the output pokemon instead of the graph in it, on the other side let's visualize different graphs highlighting different relationships between the search pokemon.
 We can make a single pokedex but that can be opened up, it's close in the mobile version and open in the desktop one
-  * Reject the standard pokedex idea and make a UI that is wider and chat-simile but still resembles a pokedex (e.g. the Loveable one), add then graph visualizer on the side if requests.
+  * Reject the standard pokedex idea and make a UI that is wider and chat-simile but still resembles a pokedex, add then graph visualizer on the side if requests.